anniejs02/OMG_ML/README.md

 git clone https://github.com/anniejs02/OMG_ML.git

 # Instructions
 See OMGML_main.m or OMGML_main.mlx for step-by-step instructions in applying OMG-ML.
-To run those files in MATLAB, you must download the contents of 'data' and 'empty_prediction_files' and have an appropriate human metabolic model.
+The code outlines the following steps:
+1. Load in the RECON1 human metabolic model (Recon1_Duarte.mat)
+2. Constrain RECON1 using transcriptomics from drug treatment and co-cultures
+3. Generate features from constrained models
+4. Train OMG-ML model using known drug combination synergies
+5. Employ model

 # Files